WinnerPindi/WinnerPindi/README.md

 ### Hey, I'm Winner 👋🏽

-I'm a developer based in Canada, and I'm a final year student in computer sciences.
+I'm a final year student in computer sciences in Canada.

 ## 📦 Toolbox